-Be ready to handle these requests for information.
-Under CCPA, you need to respond to each message concerning these requests within 10 days.
-In your response, you must specify how a request will be handled and when a response can be expected.
+So, be ready to handle these types of requests for information, as under CCPA, you need to respond to each request within 10 days.
+Also, in your response, you must specify how a request will be handled and when a response can be expected.

-Make it easy to delete the data upon request
+Make it easy to delete consumers’ personal information upon request

-As was the case with GDPR, under CCPA a Californian resident can choose to have (nearly) all of their details deleted permanently.
+As was the case with GDPR, under CCPA, a resident of California can choose to have (nearly) all of their data deleted permanently by you and any third-party service providers you shared it with.
 This is often referred to as a request to delete.
-There are certain exceptions to this rule but all other information must go if a customer chooses to do so.
-Have a mechanism in place to quickly remove all the data if/when necessary.

 Use extra care when selling a customer’s data

-You must clearly communicate to users the exact data you will use in this case.
-You will need to give them a visible “Do Not Sell My Data” button somewhere on your page so they can immediately opt-out from having their data sold.
-You must also reveal who their data is sold to upon request.
+First, you must clearly communicate to consumers what exact data you will use in this case and give them a visible “Do Not Sell My Data” button somewhere on your page so they can opt-out.

 If you’re not comfortable doing any of the above, consider ceasing the sale of user data.

-Refrain from using technical or legal jargon when stating what has changed.
-Write everything in clear, straightforward, and understandable language, especially for those who are less tech-savvy.
+While updating, refrain from using technical or legal jargon in stating what has changed.
+Instead, write everything in clear, straightforward, and understandable language, especially for those who are less tech-savvy.

-Treat every customer as though they lived in California
+Treat every customer as though they have California privacy rights

-Laws change quite abruptly and other states are already following the footsteps of California legislators.
-There’s also talk of a new federal law that would apply the conditions implemented in CCPA to all other states and territories.
+Laws change quite abruptly, and other US state legislators are already creating laws similar to the California law.
+On top of that, there’s also talk of a new federal law that would apply the conditions outlined in CCPA to all other US states and territories.

-Do you know exactly where each of your contacts resides at the moment?
-Not many companies do.
-So, even if you’re not directly impacted by the law yet, you should work on your compliance with CCPA anyway.
+With that said, think about whether you know exactly where each of your consumers resides at the moment.
+Only a few companies do.
+And, even if you’re not directly impacted by the law (yet), you should work on your compliance with it.